Cathedral of the Nativity of Christ, Cairo: History

 "I want to say that this moment is very important in our history, because when I was at St Mark's Cathedral a year ago, I told the pope that we would be celebrating the completion of the mosque and the cathedral, and here we are standing together with the promise fulfilled.
 This occasion is a message that we will not allow anybody to come between us, and I do not like to use the term sectarian strife because Muslims and Christians in Egypt are one, and will stay one.
 This occasion represents a tree of love which we have planted together, but this tree still needs attention and care so that its fruit reaches from Egypt to the whole world.
 Strife will not end, but God saved Egypt and he will continue to do so for the sake of its people."

 The Al-Fattah Al-Aleem Mosque was also inaugurated on the same day.
 Imam Sheikh Ahmed El-Tayeb called it "the embodiment of the soul of brotherhood and love".

 Architecture

 The design of the cathedral is inspired by Noah's Ark in accordance with Coptic tradition.
 It contains a main square and papal headquarters, a reception hall, a meeting room and administrative offices.
-It also has a two-story underground garage, service building, and two lighthouses.
-The lighthouses are Coptic in design and contain several bells at the top.
+It also has a two-story underground garage, service building, and two bell towers.
+The bell towers are Coptic in design.